TAP card: Metrolink

-Metrolink does not use TAP for fare collection and has no plans to do so, but the agency does use TAP-capable paper and digital fare media.
-The TAP functionality is only enabled on a one-way, round trip, 7 day, weekend and monthly passes issued for trips to or from a Los Angeles County destination, allowing passengers to transfer to connecting services.
+Metrolink does not use TAP for fare collection and has no plans to do so.
+Instead, tickets include an EZ Transit Pass QR code and are only enabled on a one-way, round trip, 7 day, weekend and monthly passes issued for trips to or from a Los Angeles County destination, allowing passengers to transfer to connecting services.
 Passengers boarding buses show their ticket to the driver, passengers entering a rail station with gates scan a QR code on the ticket or mobile app to unlatch the turnstile.

 Orange County Transportation Authority

-While the Orange County Transportation Authority does not use TAP, the agency will honor TAP cards when passengers board lines that directly serve Los Angeles County (lines 1, 30, 38, 42, 46, 50, 60, 701, and 721) and at bus stops where OCTA buses directly connect with Metro buses.
+While the Orange County Transportation Authority does not use TAP, the agency will honor TAP cards when passengers board lines that directly serve Metrolink Stations (routes 1, 21, 24, 26, 29, 38, 43, 47/A, 50, 53, 54, 56, 57, 59, 70, 71, 83, 85, 86, 90, 91, 143, 123, 453, 472, 473, 480, 543, 553, 560, 862) and at bus stops where OCTA buses directly connect with.

+TAP Plus

+TAP Plus is an upgraded version of the Transit Access Pass (TAP) system, offering enhanced features and integration capabilities.
+It supports open payments and account-based transactions, allowing users to manage various fare products such as GoPass, LIFE, and others.
+The system is designed to work seamlessly across multiple transit agencies and includes updated equipment like new validators for rail gates and buses.

+The TAP Plus system aims to improve user experience by simplifying access to transit services and offering flexible payment options.
+It includes a robust customer feedback mechanism, with user experience testing set to begin in the Summer of 2024.
+The implementation of open payment options and account-based systems is scheduled to be completed by 2026, aligning with the readiness timeline for the 2028 Olympics.